Shamares/myFirstRepository/README.md

 # myFirstRepository
-for testing and learning Git and GitHub purposes
+for testing and learning Git and GitHub purposes <br>
+test edit